ronnypolley/posh-sdkman/README.md

 1. Execute `Install-Module posh-sdk`
 2. Execute `Import-Module posh-sdk`(best add it to your profile.ps1)
-3. Execute `psdk help` to get started!
+3. Execute `sdk help` to get started!

 ### Via short script

 1. Execute `(new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/ronnypolley/posh-sdkman/main/PSSDKMan/GetPoshSDK.ps1') | iex`
 2. Execute `Import-Module posh-sdk`(best add it to your profile.ps1)
-3. Execute `psdk help` to get started!
+3. Execute `sdk help` to get started!

 ### Classic way

 1. Checkout this repository to your Powershell module-directory.
 2. Execute `Import-Module posh-sdk`(best add it to your profile.ps1)
-3. Execute `psdk help` to get started!
+3. Execute `sdk help` to get started!

 ## Update

-Newer versions of posh-sdk will notify you about new versions which can be installed by `psdk selfupdate`.
-If `psdk version` does not show a version of posh-sdk you have to update manually.
+Newer versions of posh-sdk will notify you about new versions which can be installed by `sdk selfupdate`.
+If `sdk version` does not show a version of posh-sdk you have to update manually.

 ### How to get a update of posh-sdk manually ?